ivansantiagojr/savit/README.md

 **Commands**:

-* `config`: Saves your configurations to...
+* `config`: Saves your configurations to ~/.config/savit/config.toml
 * `start`: Start saving your commands
-* `stop`: Stop saving your commands and writes them to...
+* `stop`: Stop saving your commands and writes them to a file

 ## `savit config`